Quansight/Quansight-website/apps/consulting/posts/open-source-natural-language-processing-libraries-to-get-you-started.md

 related coronaviruses.

-The dataset, which is open sourced for use by the global research community, aims “to apply recent advances in natural language processing and other AI techniques to generate new insights in support of the ongoing fight against this infectious disease.”
+The dataset, which is open sourced for use by the global research community, aims "to apply recent advances in natural language processing and other AI techniques to generate new insights in support of the ongoing fight against this infectious disease."
 The White House joined this collaboration and issued [a call to action][call to action] "to the Nation’s AI experts to develop new text and data mining techniques that can help the science community answer high-priority questions related to COVID-19."